norns-study-group/pirate-radio/README.md

 ## Goal

-Our target launch date is December 31st so we can ring in the new year like pirates!
+Our target launch date be December 31st so we can rrrring in the new year like pirates, arr!